Lona44/Mission-Ready-L5-Mission-5-Phase-2/CONTRIBUTING.md

 2. Click "Pull Requests" → "New Pull Request"
 3. Select your branch
 4. Write a clear description of changes
-5. Request review from Tech Lead
+5. Request review from team members

 ## Pull Request Template